aliciasillers/AdvancedR/chapter-8.md

 #> b
 #> c
 ```
-Answer: After one calling handler in a withCallingHandlers function, the code resets, so it prints the "b" then the first message of the nested function, then resets and prints "b" and the second message of the nested function.
+Answer: The first function prints "b" and then goes to the nested function.
+The first message of the nested function prints "a" and then calls the other messages starting with "b" and then going to "c"

 4. Read the source code for catch_cnd() and explain how it works.
-Answer: It is a wrapper that captures the condition signalled while evaluating its argument
+Answer: It is a wrapper that captures the condition signaled while evaluating its argument

 5. How could you rewrite show_condition() to use a single handler?
 Answer: